fuelviews/laravel-sabhero-articles/README.md

 }
 ```

-## Authorizing access to the panel
+## Authorizing access to filamentphp panel
 By default, all App\Models\Users can access Filament locally.
 To allow them to access Filament in production, you must take a few extra steps to ensure that only the correct users have access to the app.

 ```php